Laur Collas (Laurent)

 www.maastrichtsegevelstenen.nl …

-Glassblower, worked as a frontier worker in Aachen.
-On his own initiative, he regularly took escaped forced laborers and prisoners of war to Maastricht.
+Laur Collas was a glassblower and worked as a frontier worker in Aachen.
+On his own initiative, he regularly took escaped forced laborers and French-speaking prisoners of war to Maastricht.
 But he did more:

 Laurentius Collas had relatives in Liège whom he visited regularly.
 On these visits, during the German occupation, he regularly took with him Jews and other people who had to go into hiding (in his circles they were called cousins) who wanted to escape from the Netherlands.
 He would then take a bus to the border town of Eijsden, get off there, and smuggle the «cousins» across the border.
 In Belgium, Laurentius takes the «cousins» by bus to Liège.
 Some of these «cousins» come from Amsterdam via Clara Bouten, a friend of his sister Tini Collas.
 [1.1]